The Turkish Economy and Real Estate Market in 2018

 Inflation: the target inflation rate for the Turkish economy in 2018 is 7%, a decrease in the current rate of 9.5%.
 Tax adjustments, monetary policy, and guided prices are expected to help them achieve this.
 They are also predicting stability in the Turkish lira import prices to aid this.

 Unemployment: One of the most significant problems to tackle is the current unemployment rate of which they aim to decrease to 10.5%.
 They will focus on high-quality jobs as well as the quality of the labor force to achieve this.

 One major contributor to the economy has been the housing sector, and the rebound it saw in 2017, could happen again in 2018.

 Earlier the Turkish government introduced several incentives to help the real estate sector in attracting foreign investors, and these include the VIP Turquoise card system as well as exemption from paying Vat, according to specific terms and conditions.

-In 2017, foreigners bought 22,234 homes, and one of the most popular areas for them was the eastern Black Sea district that saw a staggering rise of 155% year-on-year, primarily from Middle East buyers.
+In 2017, foreigners bought 22,234 homes, and one of the most popular areas for them was the eastern Black Sea district that saw a staggering rise of 155% year on year, primarily from Middle East buyers.

-The districts of Istanbul and Antalya also saw a rise in foreign purchases and all indications are that this stream of foreign income will continue into 2018 given the excellent exchange rate between Turkish lira and other currencies.
+The districts of Istanbul and Antalya also saw a rise in foreign purchases and all indications are that this stream of foreign income will continue into 2018 given the excellent exchange rate between the Turkish lira and other currencies.

 One development to watch is called by industry experts to drop the required real estate purchase limit for citizenship from 1 million USD.
 The amendment to the law, passed in January 2017, was welcomed by some but many cited the required investment amount as too high, and the government needs to lower this amount to attract more interested parties.